HomeLocal NewsFaith groups rally after University of Idaho dismantles diversity offices

 He said that these groups, like EDJE (Empowering Diversity, Justice and Equity) in Pullman, are ready to provide resources and support to students.

-“Providing support transcends politics and brings the gospel message into what we are called to do by our faith,” he said.
+“Providing support transcends politics and brings the Gospel message into what we are called to do by our faith,” he said.

 In addition to the faith community, grass roots activist groups like Bans off Moscow are responding to the elimination of DEI offices at the University of Idaho and reinforcing that there is support for marginalized populations.

-People’s March in Response to DEI Elimination
+People’s March in Response to University of Idaho DEI Elimination

 The group is hosting a People’s March & Rally on Saturday starting at 2 p.m. at Moscow’s City Hall, followed by a rally at East City Park.
 Everyone is welcome to attend and bring signs of support to hold during the march.